jonsuh/jonsuh.com/_posts/2015-01-19-august-smart-lock.md

 Connecting to it can range from painless to utter and sheer frustration and resentment, and most of the time it’s the latter.
 It’s unreliable and usually takes several seconds, sometimes longer, and occasionally never (at least until my patience runs out as I’m staring at my phone waiting for it to connect or until my phone auto locks).
 A majority of the time I still pull out my keys because it’s faster than waiting for it to connect.

-When auto-unlock works, it’s amazing, like thaumaturgy, sorcery, magic, and from personal experience, it works about 60–70% of the time—occasionally at the very attempt to open my door, I’ll find that it’s still locked.
+When auto-unlock works, it’s amazing, like thaumaturgy, sorcery, magic.
+August has released a few updates which have improved the reliability of auto-unlock.
+From personal experience it works about 80% of the time[^2], although on rare occasions I’ll still find my door locked.

-I haven’t used Everlock, but based on the unreliability of auto-unlock, I wouldn’t trust Everlock to automatically lock the door behind me, especially when I’m leaving the house—I can imagine coming home and, to my horror, finding my door unlocked.
+I haven’t used Everlock, but based on the very fact that auto-unlock isn’t perfect, I wouldn’t trust Everlock to automatically lock the door behind me, especially when I’m leaving the house—I can imagine coming home and, to my horror, finding my door unlocked.

 With that said, of all the available smart locks out there (like <a href="https://ockitron" target="_blank">Lockitron</a>, <a href="http://www.gojiaccess.com" target="_blank">Goji</a>, <a href="https://www.mykevo.com" target="_blank">Kevo</a> to name a few), August Smart Lock is still my preference and choice.